 WTDC-21 Draft Declaration

-We, the high-level representatives of ITU Member States and delegates endorse the present Declaration at the eighth World Telecommunication Development Conference, which took place in Addis Ababa, Ethiopia from 8 to 19 November 2021 under the theme Connecting the Unconnected to Achieve Sustainable Development.
+We, the high-level representatives of ITU Member States and delegates endorse the present Declaration at the eighth World Telecommunication Development Conference [, which took place in Addis Ababa, Ethiopia from 8 to 19 November 2021] under the theme Connecting the Unconnected to Achieve Sustainable Development.

 We declare that:

 Telecommunications/information and communication technologies (ICTs) have become the foundation for every economic sector and a catalyst for social inclusion, decent employment, and personal growth.
-Yet, in 2021 some 3.7 billion people remain unconnected, of whom 360 million are young people and for them, the transformative power of ICTs remains untapped.
+Yet, in 2021 some 3.7 billion people remain unconnected, and for them the transformative power of ICTs remains untapped.

 COVID-19 has changed the way we live, work, learn, and do business.
-In the digital era, connectivity is indispensable and provides opportunities for boosting productivity and efficiency, ending poverty, improving livelyhoods and ensuring that sustainable development becomes a reality for all.
+In the digital era, universal, secure and affordable connectivity is indispensable and provides opportunities for boosting productivity and efficiency, ending poverty, improving livelyhoods and ensuring that sustainable development becomes a reality for all.

-Inequalities remain and continue to widen in the use of data and digital ICT-centric technologies, and in the digitally skilled human resources between regions, between and within countries, and between women and men.
-We recognize that affordable, available, dependable, and accessible ICTs when leveraged through adequate digital skills can provide powerful drivers for development, and are instrumental in timely, inclusive and resilient recovery from the COVID-19 pandemic.
+Inequalities remain and continue to widen in the use of data and digital ICT-centric technologies, and in the digitally skilled human resources between regions, between [and within] countries, between urban and rural territories, between SMEs and large companies, and between women and men.
+We recognize that available, affordable, dependable, and accessible ICTs when leveraged through adequate digital skills can provide powerful drivers for development, and are instrumental in timely, inclusive and resilient recovery from the COVID-19 pandemic.

 Insufficient digital capacity and lack of digital skills are also core barriers to digital inclusion, digital transformation, and realization of digital economies.
-The demand for digitally skilled workers will increase with the accelerated move towards digital transformation, which can deepen the digital skills gap.
-While many jobs will be lost due to the economic crisis following the COVID-19 pandemic, the digital economy can nurture new ICT-centric jobs.
+The demand for digitally skilled workers will increase with the accelerated move towards digital transformation, which can deepen the digital gap.
+While many jobs have been and will be lost due to the economic crisis following the COVID-19 pandemic, the digital economy can nurture new ICT-centric jobs.

 We have just ten years left to achieve the Sustainable Development Goals, and telecommunications/ICTs are agents of change that can shape the future of the world for the better.
 Telecommunications/ICTs are instrumental in multi-stakeholder activities and sharing of best practices as prescribed by the World Summit on the Information Society.
 Furthermore, multi-stakeholder cooperation offers a platform for all to join forces, seize opportunities and leverage innovations offered by digital technologies while mitigating risks, so that progress towards achieving the Goals by 2030 can be made collectively.